Natuzzi & Palliser mix high quality leather with poor quality frames & foundations to achieve an affordable price.

 When you start with an engineered wood frame and then add the extra weight of reclining mechanisms, you get a frame that is very delicate and easily damaged.

-Reclining mechanisms may have lots of fancy bells and whistles that look (and feel) impressive, but they are attached to poor quality frames that can affect their functioning over time.
+Reclining mechanisms may have lots of fancy bells and whistles that look (and feel) impressive when new.

 Natuzzi & Palliser reclining furniture has a shorter lifespan than their stationary seating.